Dorchester Abbey

 The Abbey Church of St Peter and St Paul, more usually called Dorchester Abbey, is a Church of England parish church in Dorchester on Thames, Oxfordshire, about 8 mi southeast of Oxford.
 It was formerly a Norman abbey church and was built on the site of a Saxon cathedral.

 History

-Alexander, Bishop of Lincoln founded Dorchester Abbey in 1140 for the Arrouaisian Order of Augustinian Canons Regular (who wore white instead of the black of most Augustinian canons).
-Dorchester had been a Roman town and was later adopted by the Mercians.
-It had been the seat of a bishopric from AD 634 when Pope Honorius I had sent Saint Birinus, its first bishop, to that district, until 1085 when the Mercian See (hitherto at Dorchester) was transferred to Lincoln.
+Alexander, Bishop of Lincoln founded Dorchester Abbey in 1140 for the Arrouaisian Order of Augustinian Canons Regular, who were distinguished by wearing white habits rather than the black typically worn by most Augustinian canons.
+Dorchester had previously been a Roman town and was later under Mercian control.
+It became the seat of a bishopric in AD 634, when Pope Honorius I sent Birinus as its first bishop.
+The bishopric remained at Dorchester until 1085, when the Mercian see was transferred to Lincoln.